Marketplace-development/even-groups-a-d2024-group8/README.md

 The Booking model manages the reservations made for musicians at venues.

 - booking_id: A unique identifier for each booking.
-- musician_id: A foreign key linking to the Musician table.
+- musician_id: A foreign key linking to the Musician table, identifying the musician being booked.
-- venue_id: A foreign key linking to the Venue table.
+- venue_id: A foreign key linking to the Venue table, identifying the venue where the performance will take place.
-- status: Current status of the booking (e.g., Requested, Confirmed, Cancelled).
+- status: The current status of the booking (e.g., Requested, Accepted, Denied).
+A CheckConstraint ensures valid status values.
-- duration: The duration of the performance.
+- duration: The duration of the performance, stored as an interval.
 - date_booking: The scheduled date and time for the performance at the venue.
 - booked_by: The profile ID of the person who made the booking.
-(Foreign key)
+(Foreign key referencing the Profile table)
 - booked_in: The profile ID of the venue where the booking was made.
-(Foreign key)
+(Foreign key referencing the Venue table)

 #### Payment
 The Payment model tracks the payments related to bookings.